Get Acquainted with Shavuot

 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.

 You shall bring from your dwellings two wave loaves of two-tenths of an ephah.
 They shall be of fine flour; they shall be baked with leaven.
-They are the firstfruits to the Lord.’”
+They are the firstfruits to the Lord’” (Lev.23:9-11, 15-17).

-Originally, in the list of convocations or holiday appointments outlined for the nation of Israel, Shavuot marks a particularly joyful ingathering.
+Originally in the list of feasts or holy appointments outlined for the nation of Israel, Shavuot marks a particularly joyful ingathering.
 The festival is a jubilant celebration of God’s bountiful provision and recognizes the obligation to honor the Lord first with expressions of gratitude.

 The book of Leviticus cites the institution of the Jewish Feast of Bikkurim (Firstfruits) occurring on the first day of the week following Passover.
 Coinciding with the beginning of the barley harvest, the people of Israel were required to come to Jerusalem with the first and best of that year’s produce.
 The nation did not eat or sell any of the new crop until the priests waved a representative sheaf of barley before the Lord (23:14).